 New designs for integration in the urban environment should be efficient and aesthetic.
 It goes without saying that they must be extremely quiet and robust.

-The market for small wind turbines is promising.
-There is an increasing number of SWT manufacturers all over the world, and even manufacturers of large wind turbines begin to assess this sector, attracted by the emerging possibilities of this new market.
+The market for SWTs is promising.
+There are increasing numbers of SWT manufacturers all over the world, and even manufacturers of large wind turbines are beginning to assess this sector, attracted by the emerging possibilities of this new market.